-- 2) Click on, or Tab to the cell under "Unit Type" beside the building category that you provide.
-Select the unit type (eg bachelor, 1 bedroom to 5 bedroom unit) from the drop-down list starting with the smallest unit available in your project and moving down the form.
-There is room for you to list all the units for each project in the lines below. - 3) Click on, or Tab to the cell under "Utilities Included" beside the unit type that you provide.
-Select "Yes" or "No" from the drop-down list to indicate whether or not "Heat" or "Hydro" is included your rental/occupancy charge for each unit type. - 4) Click on, or Tab to the cell under "Projected Market Rent".
+- Click on, or Tab to the cell under "Projected Market Rent".
 Enter the average monthly market rent you plan to charge for each unit type you provide.
 Ideally, this number should be equal to or greater than the indexed market rent.
-If the numbers in the "Projected market rent" column are consistently lower than your Indexed market rent, you run the risk of having a financial shortfall during the year, in part because your rent subsidy for RGI units will be based on the lower number. - 5) Click on, or Tab to the cell under "Total Units".
-Enter the number of total number of units you have in that type of unit.
-Press Enter and continue to the bottom of the column, inserting the number of units for each unit type. - 6) Click on, or Tab to the cell under "Estimated Market Units".
+If the numbers in the "Projected market rent" column are consistently lower than your Indexed market rent, you run the risk of having a financial shortfall during the year, in part because your rent subsidy for RGI units will be based on the lower number. - 2) Click on, or Tab to the cell under "Estimated Market Units".
 Enter the number of total market units you estimate to have for the budget year for each type of unit.
 Press Enter and continue to the bottom of the column, inserting the number of estimated market units for each unit type.